-- Preservice Claims (other than Urgent Care), within 15 calendar days after receipt. - Postservice Claims involving an Adverse Benefit Determination based on Medical Necessity, Investigative determination or utilization review, within 15 calendar days after receipt. - All other Post Service Claims, within 15 calendar days after receipt, unless additional time is needed and written notice is provided to the claimant on or before the 15th day, in which case the decision will be provided within 30 calendar days after receipt.
+- for Preservice Claims (other than Urgent Care), within 15 calendar days after receipt. - for Postservice Claims involving an Adverse Benefit Determination based on Medical Necessity, Investigative determination or utilization review, within 15 calendar days after receipt. - for all other Postservice Claims, within 15 calendar days after receipt, unless additional time is needed and written notice is provided on or before the 15th day, in which case the decision will be provided within 30 calendar days after receipt.